Gestures of transition – lithic chaînes opératoires during the Mesolithic-Neolithic transition in peri-alpine Central Europe

 Placing the use wear study results, as well as the technological analysis in this light will allow it to abandon traditional nomenclature and to gain insights into artefact ontogeny and the influence of the artefact’s use life on the morphology of the artefacts of the studied assemblages.
 Eventually this should lead to new interpretations of: 1.) the changing behaviour, 2.) site function (and intra-site spatial organisation) and 3.) more generally the dynamic, social and fluid nature of lithic technology throughout the Mesolithic-Neolithic transition in northern central Europe.

-Some first results of the research by Laure Bassin and myself are to be published soon in a paper accepted for publication in Preistoria Alpina.
+Some first results of the research by Laure Bassin and myself were published in a paper in Preistoria Alpina and in a paper to be published the Bulletin de la SPF.

 Project funded by